 How Much of a Film's Budget Goes to the Producer?

 There isn't a set percentage.
 It's a charge that's been worked out.
-Some producers work for production companies and are paid a weekly fee while no work is being done and a greater price when a film is being made.
+Some producers work for production companies in UAE and are paid a weekly fee while no work is being done and a greater price when a film is being made.
 Some people earn $30,000 every week, while others are paid $1, $2, or $3 million (or more) in one lump sum over some time.
 Some people may be offended by the image.
 Some people may be able to make money.
 It differs.
 It's based on what their lawyers and representatives have told them.

 A well-thought-out film budget increases your film's chances of success in terms of both quality and earnings.
 Budget isn't just about having much money, especially if you're working on micro-budget short films; what counts is how you budget and use what you have.